cdisc-org/DataExchange-ODM-LinkML/docs/PDFPageRef.md

 slot_usage:
   PageRefs:
     name: PageRefs
+    description: 'List of PDF pages, separated by spaces.
+Sample: "17 20 32"'
+    comments:
+    - 'Optional

+      range:text'
     domain_of:
     - PDFPageRef
     range: text
   FirstPage:
     name: FirstPage
+    description: First page in a range of pages.
+Note that the way to indicate the range of pages depends on the associated Type attribute provided.
+    comments:
+    - 'Conditional Required if PageRefs is not provided.

+      range:positiveInteger'
     domain_of:
     - PDFPageRef
     range: positiveInteger
   LastPage:
     name: LastPage
+    description: Last page in a range of pages.
+Note that the way to indicate the range of pages depends on the associated Type attribute provided.
+    comments:
+    - 'Conditional Required if PageRefs is not provided.

+      range:positiveInteger'
     domain_of:
     - PDFPageRef
     range: positiveInteger
   Type:
     name: Type
+    description: Type of page for page reference(s) indicated in the PageRefs attribute
+    comments:
+    - 'Required

+      enum values:(PhysicalRef | NamedDestination)

+      When Type="NamedDestination", NamedDestinations have to be created within the PDF document to be able to link to them via a hyperlink.'
     domain_of:
+    - TranslatedText
     - PDFPageRef
     - Standard
     - StudyEventDef